 - Being stuck in severe emotions related to the trauma (e.g. horror, shame, sadness)

 - Feeling detached, isolated or disconnected from other people

 Increased arousal symptoms are used to describe the ways that the brain remains “on edge,” wary and watchful of further threats.
 Symptoms include the following:

 - Irritability, increased temper or anger

 - Being easily startled

 Criteria F, G and H

 These criteria all describe the severity of the symptoms listed above.
-Basically, they have to have lasted at least a month, seriously affect one’s ability to function and can’t be due to substance use, medical illness or anything except the event itself.
+In general, the symptoms have to have lasted at least one month, seriously affect one’s ability to function and can’t be due to substance use, medical illness or anything except the event itself.

 Dissociation has now been set apart from the symptom clusters, and now its presence can be specified.
 While there are several types of dissociation, only two are included in the DSM:

 - Derealization, a sense that one’s surroundings aren’t real